Naco, Sonora: History

 During the 1920s, with the Arizona side remaining dry due to Prohibition, Naco made money off of saloons and gambling, giving it a seedy reputation.

 In early 1929, José Gonzalo Escobar led a rebellion against the government of Emilio Portes Gil.
 Mexican federal troops dug in around Naco and were almost under constant attack by the rebels.
 The battles became something of a spectator sport on the Arizona side of the border with people coming from as far as Bisbee to watch.
 While the occasional stray bullet would send these spectators towards cover, both sides in the conflict were careful as they did not want U.S. Armed Forces coming across the border to retaliate.

-Patrick Murphy was an aviator who owned his own bi-winged airplane and performed tricks with it.
-Murphy decided to help the rebels by offering to build homemade bombs and drop them on federal positions.
-His offer was accepted by the rebels, who promised a reward.
-The bombs were made by filling pipes with dynamite, scrap iron, nails and bolts then putting the pipes in old leather suitcases.
-Murphy made two attempts on 31 March and 1 April but the bombs failed to explode.
+Patrick Murphy was an aviator who owned a bi-winged airplane and performed tricks with it.
+He decided to assist the rebels by offering to build homemade bombs and drop them on federal positions.
+The rebels accepted his offer and promised a reward.
+Murphy constructed the bombs by filling pipes with dynamite, scrap iron, nails, and bolts, then placing the pipes in old leather suitcases.
+On 31 March and 1 April, Murphy made two attempts to drop the bombs, but they failed to explode.
 A third bomb hit the customs house, spraying spectators on the Arizona side of the border.
-Murphy made four more bombs which were dropped between 4 and 6 April.
+Between 4 and 6 April, Murphy made four more bombs and dropped them.
 The first hit a trench, killing two federal soldiers, but the other three landed on the Arizona side of the border, hitting various buildings in Naco, Arizona.
 The next day, U.S. government troops arrived and disabled Murphy's plane.
 Murphy escaped to Mexican rebel lines and crossed back to the U.S. when the rebellion ended, and was briefly jailed for his violation of neutrality laws.
 Murphy was the first person working for a foreign entity to bomb U.S. soil.

 At 2:30 A.M., October 21, 1974, President Luis Echeverría took a moonlight walking tour of Naco, which concluded with his promise of industry, money, construction, and welfare for the impoverished town.